gergoerdi/clash-spaceinvaders/README.md

 * **Video**: Standard 640x480@60Hz VGA, with 25.175MHz pixel
   clock.
 Logical "pixels" are scaled 2x2, but the layout is not rotated to keep interrupt timings.
-* **Framebuffer**: To keep the implementation simple, there is no CPU/video contention: framebuffer writes are simply forked into a second RAM that is read from only by the video system.
+* **Framebuffer**: The video system has priority over the CPU: memory reads from the framebuffer area will block the CPU until the video system is done reading.
 * **Sound**: Unimplemented.
 * **Inputs**: PS/2 keyboard. `C` to deposit a coin, `Enter` to start 1P game, and `Left` / `Right` / `RCtrl` to move and fire with P1.